elmtree-askmo/cloudcannon-app/content/learn/mathematics/describe-the-distributive-laws-and-provide-an-example-of-their-application.md

 url: /learn/mathematics/questions/describe-the-distributive-laws-and-provide-an-example-of-their-application
 score: -1.0
 related_article1:
-    id: 170207
+    id: 170201
-    title: How do conditional identities apply in logical arguments?
+    title: >-
+        What is a logical equivalency and how is it represented in notation?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-conditional-identities-apply-in-logical-arguments
+    url: /learn/mathematics/questions/what-is-a-logical-equivalency-and-how-is-it-represented-in-notation
 related_article2:
-    id: 170201
+    id: 170209
-    title: What is a logical equivalency and how is it represented in notation?
+    title: >-
+        What is the purpose of counter-examples in logical equivalency?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-a-logical-equivalency-and-how-is-it-represented-in-notation
+    url: /learn/mathematics/questions/what-is-the-purpose-of-counterexamples-in-logical-equivalency
 related_article3:
-    id: 170207
+    id: 170213
-    title: How do conditional identities apply in logical arguments?
+    title: >-
+        What constitutes a logical argument and how is logical implication involved?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-conditional-identities-apply-in-logical-arguments
+    url: /learn/mathematics/questions/what-constitutes-a-logical-argument-and-how-is-logical-implication-involved
 related_article4:
-    id: 170202
+    id: 170204
-    title: How can truth tables be used to determine logical equivalency?
+    title: >-
+        Explain the associative laws with an example.
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-truth-tables-be-used-to-determine-logical-equivalency
+    url: /learn/mathematics/questions/explain-the-associative-laws-with-an-example
 related_article5:
-    id: 170217
+    id: 170207
-    title: What is a logical implication and how is it used in logical arguments?
+    title: >-
+        How do conditional identities apply in logical arguments?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-a-logical-implication-and-how-is-it-used-in-logical-arguments
+    url: /learn/mathematics/questions/how-do-conditional-identities-apply-in-logical-arguments
 ---

 &nbsp;